thelfer/mfem-mgis/docs/web/tutorial.md

   mgis::behaviour::setExternalStateVariable(m1.s1, "Temperature", 293.15);
 ~~~~

+Defining the temperature is required by all `MFront` behaviours.

 The object returned a by the `getMaterial` method returns a thin wrapper
 around the `MaterialDataManager` provided by the [`MGIS`
 project](https://thelfer.github.io/mgis/web/index.html)